DonniH/iClassified/README.md

-# Into
+# Intro

 I did not create the software, nor am I developer, the software has always been publicly available at this github repository: https://github.com/ColdHeat/iclass.
-I am simply creating my own fork with more details and clarifcation since the orginal has been neglected for a while.
+I am simply creating my own fork with more details and clarification since the original has been neglected for a while.
 Contributions are welcome.
 As always these types of programs are meant only to be used for education and/or security penetration purposes only.
-I highly reccommend all vendors to upgrade to iClass SE (and use the SE card) since legacy card can be so easily be cloned as seen below.
+I highly recommend all vendors to upgrade to iClass SE (and use the SE card) since legacy card can be so easily be cloned as seen below

 # Installing iClassified